JoshuaCachola/Splitsmart/README.md

 # GoodFellas

-One spot need for making any type of payment.
-Let GoodFellas be the middleman for all of your transactions.
+One stop spot for making any type of payment.
+Let GoodFellas be the middleman for your future transactions.

 ## MVP List
 - users will be able to create expenses (bills)